vishvAsa/vedAH_yajuH/yajuH/taittirIyam/saMhitA/keith.md

 The Rudras that so many and yet more
 Occupy the quarters, their bows we unstring
 At a thousand leagues.
-##### l
+##### l,m,n
-m n Homage to the Rudras on the earth, in the atmosphere, in the sky, whose arrows are food, wind, and rain, to them ten eastwards, ten to the south, ten to the west, ten to the north, ten upwards; to them homage, be they merciful to us, him whom we hate and him who hateth us, I place him within your jaws.
+Homage to the Rudras on the earth, in the atmosphere, in the sky, whose arrows are food, wind, and rain, to them ten eastwards, ten to the south, ten to the west, ten to the north, ten upwards; to them homage, be they merciful to us, him whom we hate and him who hateth us, I place him within your jaws.

 ### VI The Preparation of the Fire
 #### 01